 It seems to me that you could combine a lot of the research covered here into a single pricing experiment.
 How about this:

-- You create 3 different plans/packages, and intend to sell mainly the middle one.
+1. You create three different plans/packages, and intend to sell mainly the middle one.
 If your product is expensive, make your website look expensive.

-- Second plan, the one you want to sell, offers good value for money.
+3. Second plan, the one you want to sell, offers good value for money.
 The price ends with 9.
-Maybe it even shows that it has been reduced from a previously higher price or it’s a sale (either way, it has to be true / ethical).
+Maybe it even shows that it has been reduced from a previously higher price or it’s a sale (either way, it has to be true/ethical).

-- Third plan is to serve as a contrast to the middle one, it’s role is to anchor in a high figure.
+4. Third plan is to serve as a contrast to the middle one, its role is to anchor in a high figure.
 Make it much, much more expensive than the middle plan.
-You don’t actually intend to sell it, but there always the type that wants the most expensive plan – so make sure you can actually deliver on it.
+You don’t actually intend to sell it, but there’s always the type that wants the most expensive plan—so make sure you can actually deliver on it.

 If you decide to give this a try, let me know the results :)